 Heading further south, the MFA has some burial Urns from the K’iché Maya of Guatemala.

 And you can find much more!
-Visit Boston’s Museum of Fine Arts to explore some amazing artwork from around the world!
+If Boston is your next family travel destination and you are trying to figure out where to go, consider visiting the Museum of Fine Arts to explore some amazing artwork from around the world!